MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

     - `TABLESPACE`
 - Adding the necessary pg views to support all role based `psql` meta-commands.

-### Phase 5 - Utility Commands (Optional)
+### Phase 5 - Utility Commands/Syntactic Sugar (Optional)

-This is an optional phase to add some utility commands present in PostgreSQL.
-We will add the following SQL commands:
+This is an optional phase to add some utility commands and syntactic sugar present in PostgreSQL.
+We will add the following SQL commands and options to existing commands:

 - `REASSIGN OWNED BY <old_role> TO <new_role>`
     - Transfers ownership of all objects owned by `<old_role>` to `<new_role>`.